Pagure/pagure/doc/development.rst

           uses the title on the Subject line and the rest of the commit in the body.
           Pagure uses lines that contain only 'Fixes #number' as references to issues.
-If for example a commit message of a pagure patch has a line 'Fixes #3547' and a pullrequest (PR) gets created in pagure, this PR will be linked to from ``https://pagure.io/pagure/issue/3547``
+If for example a commit message of a Pagure patch has a line 'Fixes #3547' and a pullrequest (PR) gets created in Pagure, this PR will be linked to from ``https://pagure.io/pagure/issue/3547``